oceanprotocol/barge/README.md

 `KEEPER_NETWORK_NAME` | set to one of `"ganache"` (default), `"kovan"`, or `"ocean_poa_net_local"` `ARTIFACTS_FOLDER` | this is where the deployed smart contracts abi files will be available.
 This can be pointed at any path you like.

+In addition to these variables, when running Brizo you need to provide the Azure credentials to allow Brizo connect to Azure.
+These variables can be configured in the file `brizo.env`.

 ## Contributing

 We use GitHub as a means for maintaining and tracking issues and source code development.